tancou/guacenc/README.md

 # Guacenc

+Based and forked from bytepen's work.
+Thanks to him.

+Original code source can be found here https://gitlab.com/bytepen/dockerfiles/guacenc

 I've been getting into Apache Guacamole recently, but one thing that I've found a bit annoying is there there doesn't appear to be an easy way to automatically convert recordings into videos.
 I created this docker image to solve that problem.